 - Wooden toys.
 Although wood is a classic material choice for natural, durable toys, it also has a textured surface that’s a breeding ground for dust, bacteria, and other yucky stuff.
 It’s particularly important that wood be cleaned properly in order to preserve its appearance and texture, but doing so isn’t exceptionally difficult.
 The number one rule here is no soaking, which can warp and crack wood.
 Minimal moisture should be used; a 1:1 water and white vinegar solution on a wrung-out cloth followed by a dusting with a soft-bristled brush to remove debris is ideal.

 - Dolls: While some soft, fully fabric dolls come with machine washing instructions, this isn’t the case with many, including hard plastic dolls with soft hair which will require each to be cleaned independently.
 Mild soap and water and a scrub brush create a suitable “bath” for the doll, while baby shampoo and warm water are best for washing hair.
 For age appropriate kids, creating a “doll salon” can be a great backyard activity for a sunny day that will help to accomplish the task.

 Difficult: Bath toys and soft toys

-- Bath Toys: Moisture creates an environment that’s hospitable to bacteria, mold, and mildew, and the time that bath toys spend exposed to both water and human germs make them especially prone to getting filthy and unusable.
+- Bath toys: Moisture creates an environment that’s hospitable to bacteria, mold, and mildew, and the time that bath toys spend exposed to both water and human germs make them especially prone to getting filthy and unusable.
 For that reason, it’s important to clean them every time your child bathes, including thorough washing and drying.
 Investing in a net bag or plastic slotted basket where toys can effectively dry after cleaning will make your life easier, but isn’t foolproof; toys should still be disinfected regularly with a dip in a solution of 1.5 tbsp of bleach to 1 gallon of warm water.
 If toys are cracked, discolored, or don’t seem to get clean, toss them, as they’re no longer safe for your child to use.